Mana1010/ChitChat/README.md

 - User authentication powered by NextAuth
 - Emoji support
 - Can react to a message
+- Infinite Scrolling for chat history
 ## Tech Stack

-**Client:** NextTs, Socket.io-client, Zustand, React Query, Tailwind, NextAuth
+**Client:** NextTs, Socket.io-client, Zustand, React Query, Tailwind, NextAuth, Uploadthing

 **Server:** Socket.io-server, Mongoose, Express

 ## Optimizations

-Using parallel routes for the private and group message, using aggregation for the complex query and lastly indexing.
+Using parallel routes for the private and group message, implementing use infinite scrolling, using aggregation for the complex query and lastly indexing.

 ## Installation